mactonya/algebra-chapter-0-solutions/README.md

 # Algebra-chapter-0-solutions
 The solution to Algebra : Chapter 0 by Paolo Aluffi.

+**To download the solution, go to https://github.com/macyayaya/algebra-chapter-0-solutions/releases**.

 Here is the (unoffical) solution to Algebra : Chapter 0.
 There are a few important points to note here:
 * The solution is only hosted on my GitHub page https://github.com/macyayaya/algebra-chapter-0-solutions.
 If you find this document outside this page, you might have an outdated version of the solution which might have errors, so please be aware.